malavhs/Airbnb-August-2020-Listings-Austin/README.md

 ### 3. File descriptions

+* airbnb_august.ipynb - Jupyter notebook containing the code for everything from assessing, cleaning, analyzing, modeling and visualizing the airbnb dataset.
+* listings_2.csv - Airbnb August 2020 Austin dataset.
+* TxDOT_City_boundaries. * - all files related to the map that is created for Q2 (geopandas and shapely)

 ### 4. Analysis

 The airbnb_august.ipynb contains analysis for the four business and real life questions that have been posted with a logical layout of the explanation of all of them.
 The four questions that I answer are: